yjchojason/ads-fall2023-project2-group6/doc/Time Analysis/README.md

 ### Declaration Date Filtering:
 - Have a specific time frame in mind?
 Set and filter your data according to your desired declaration period.

+## Advantages:
+- Visual Analysis: The map provides a direct visualization making it easier to understand patterns.
+- Comprehensive Data: Whether you're observing an overview on the map or delving into specifics with the chart, the tool ensures a thorough understanding of the data.

+## Conclusion:
+The Most Frequent Incident Type version is designed to present a clear and concise picture of the most dominant disasters across states that allows the users to navigate, filter, and anlayze easily.